frontity

 Your components get reactive, so they will re-render when the parts of state they use are changed

-The Frontity state (
+The Frontity state (state

 )